Universal $L^{-3}$ finite-size effects in the viscoelasticity of confined amorphous systems: Conclusions

 In summary, we presented a microscopic theoretical framework for the size-dependent viscoelasticity of confined amorphous systems, both liquids and solids.
 For the case of liquids, a previous approximate treatment~\cite{PNAS2020} has unveiled the surprising solid-like response under confinement, where the confinement effectively cuts off some nonaffine softening modes, leading to the scaling $G' \sim L^{-3}$ for the low-frequency shear modulus.
 In that earlier description, the integral over $k$-space, which provides the negative nonaffine correction, was evaluated approximately assuming that waves in any direction have the same maximal wavelength.
 Here, we presented a rigorous and general proof of the same result that takes the full $k$-space geometry of the problem into account, allowing the maximum wavelength to vary with the polar angle $\theta$.
 Our analysis shows that the $G' \sim L^{-3}$ law still holds when the initial approximation is relaxed.
 Furthermore, it is extremely robust with respect to finite sample size in the two perpendicular directions.
 These results are supported by an analysis of experimental data from the literature on four different liquids and complex fluids, all of which obey the $G' \sim L^{-3}$ law.

 We also derived a similar law for amorphous solids, with a predicted confinement-induced enhancement term in the low-frequency shear modulus that also scales with $L^{-3}$.
 This correction for amorphous solids is probably more challenging to verify, either experimentally or in simulations, but it may inspire further investigations.
+On a more theoretical level, this result suggests that the limit of $G=0$, identically satisfied, for the zero-frequency shear modulus is attainable only in the thermodynamic limit of $L \rightarrow \infty$.
+This appears to broadly agree with earlier more formal results by Lebowitz~\cite{Lebowitz} and Ruelle~\cite{Ruelle}, recently re-discussed by Saw and Harrowell~\cite{Harrowell}, which point out that a nonzero shear modulus is the result of averaging over a constrained configuration space.

 Finally, it would be interesting in future work to study the interplay between confinement or boundary effects like those presented here and other low-$k$ phenomena in condensed matter such as hyperuniformity~\cite{Torquato} and its ramifications~\cite{Sciortino}.
-Also, our $\sim L^{-3}$ law for the shear modulus, derived from the viewpoint of nonaffinity, may connect to the $1/N$ (where $N \sim L^{3}$ is the number of particles) finite-size correction to the shear modulus observed near the jamming transition of random jammed packings~\cite{Goodrich,OHern2,OHern1}, a connection that should be explored in future work.\\
+Also, our theory predicts a $\sim L^{-3}$ positive correction term for the shear modulus of amorphous solids, which exactly agrees with the $1/N$ (where $N \sim L^{3}$ is the number of particles) finite-size correction term to the shear modulus observed numerically near the jamming transition of random jammed packings~\cite{Goodrich,OHern2,OHern1}.
+Future work should be directed to further extending the above framework to deformation geometries other than shear, such as e.g. hydrostatic compression where nonaffine deformations can also be important for certain systems~\cite{Mizuno2013}.\\

 \onecolumngrid